ryankaplan/gpu-distance-field/README.md

 **In Javascript**

 Sampling via JS is slower but you can do it.
-Call `generator.readPixels()` and using the helper below.
+Call `generator.readPixels()` and use the helper below.
 You can see this in practice in the `demo` folder.

 ```typescript
 // Returns the distance from a particular coordinate